hslu-dda/dda-introduction-to-python/01_Setup/README.md

 py -m pip --version
 ```

-If pip is not installed it:
+If pip is not installed, install it:

 ### Install pip on Mac/Linux